Updated 2026 Regulations Australia Sydney Melbourne

 Key Numbers You Need to Know

 In Greater Sydney, unhosted short-term rentals are capped at 180 days per year.
 Regional NSW allows 365 days unless councils impose local limits.
-Fines reach $220,000 for corporations and $110,000 for individuals for non-registration.
+Fines reach $1.1M for corporations and $220,000 for individuals for serious Code of Conduct breaches.
+Registration offences carry fines up to $1,100.
 Strata Committees can ban STR with a 75% special resolution — but not if it's your PPR (Section 137A exemption).
 In Byron Bay, STR tightened from 90 to 60 days/year outside "pink zones" — the strictest council in Australia.
 Melbourne charges a 7.5% Short Stay Levy from 2025 and is considering a 180-day cap.
 AS 1851-2012 fire safety inspections by accredited technicians are now mandatory from 13 February 2025.
 Tasmania requires registration in Hobart ($200) with fines up to $16,800.
 Adelaide, Perth, Canberra, Darwin have lighter rules but body corporate restrictions apply.

 180